andreanobile/forward/README.md

 # forward
 a small and fast neural network inference engine

+On my laptop I get over 1.6x speedup using this code (No MKL) compared to Caffe+MKL, using 1 core.
+This code scales almost lienearly with the number of cores by processing each image in a separate thread.

 A package containing extracted networks to test this program is available here: https://drive.google.com/open?id=1QWEXEsZO6OhqolNyzhf2AXxn_07jHnlt